Roma1011/Di-on/README.md

 ### ⚠️ Error Handling
 ```
-Throws InvalidOperationException for unsupported source types.
-Throws InvalidCastException when the source object is null or incompatible.

 ```
 ### 👨‍💻 Contributing
 Feel free to submit issues or create pull requests to enhance DiÆon.